 Expiration dates on protein powder packaging are for the dry protein powder, not a protein shake.
 Once you mix it with other food products — especially perishables like milk or produce — the expiration date of the powder no longer applies.

 Protein powder doesn’t have to just go in shakes or smoothies.
 Protein powders mix well into a variety of recipes.
 Bonus: Using protein powder in a baked treat or a snack can actually improve its nutritional profile, especially if your favorite foods are carb-heavy.
 Add your protein powder to baked goods, oatmeal, pancakes, waffles, pizza crust, frittatas, quinoa breakfast bowls, peanut butter balls and more.
-Sneaking a scoop of protein into your favorite foods is an easy way to use your protein powders up before they go bad (and help build muscle mass or kickstart weight loss in the process!).
+Sneaking a scoop of protein into your favorite foods is an easy way to use your protein powders up before they go bad and improve the nutritional makeup of the food in the process.
 You can also consult a nutritionist for more ideas or ways to use any extra protein powder before it expires.

 These statements have not been evaluated by the Food and Drug Administration.

 This product is not intended to diagnose, treat, cure or prevent any disease.